Research Administration Policies

-To document and confirm effort performed, a summary for each account of salary amounts and related percentages to the total salary charged for each month is distributed to the administrators and/or Principal Investigators for confirmation of effort on an annual basis, and within 15 days after the end-date of each sponsored program.
+To document and confirm effort performed, a summary for each account of salary amounts and related percentages to the total salary charged for each month is distributed to the administrators and/or Principal Investigators for confirmation of effort on an annual basis, and within 30 days after the end-date of each sponsored program.
 The Plan Effort Confirmation Statements will be produced after the end of the fiscal year for all accounts open during the fiscal year and must be approved by the Research Administrator, Budget Administrator, and Principal Investigator electronically no later than 60 days after the certifications have been produced.
 These statements will also be produced for individual accounts by the unit upon reaching the end-date of the sponsored program.
 These are to be approved by the Research Administrator, the Principal Investigator, and the Budget Administrator or authorized delegate.
-No individual may confirm his/her own effort, so in those cases where the Budget Administrator is also the PI, the confirmation must be approved by the appropriate Associate Dean for Research, Budget Executive or authorized delegate.
+No individual may confirm their own effort, so in those cases where the Budget Administrator is also the PI, the confirmation must be approved by the appropriate Associate Dean for Research, Budget Executive, or authorized delegate.
 In compliance with Uniform Guidance 2 CFR 200 Subpart E—Cost Principles requirements for effort confirmation, "a responsible person with suitable means of verification that the work was performed" must sign the effort confirmation statement.
 Therefore, proxy signatures or signature stamps are not acceptable.

-When the effort is confirmed through appropriate electronic approval, the approved plan effort confirmation statement will be archived in the Effort Certification system for the required retention period.
+When the effort is confirmed through appropriate electronic approval, the approved Plan Effort Confirmation Statement will be archived in the Effort Certification system for the required retention period.

-See Procedure CR2015, Labor Distribution, for additional information.
+See Procedure CR2015 Labor Distribution, for additional information.

 There are two categories of Labor Adjustments: